 FLI Program requirements

-The Faculty Leadership Institute will meet once a month for educational seminars and exercises, scheduled from 5:30 to 8:30 p.m. generally on the third Thursday of each month at the Eye & Ear Institute, room 3000 (modifications for holidays or important conflicting events may be needed).
-The program will extend for a total of 9 sessions, plus a kickoff meeting and a graduation program.
+The Faculty Leadership Institute will meet once a month from 5:30 to 8:30 p.m. generally on the third Thursday of each month.
+The program will extend for a total of 10 sessions, including a kickoff meeting and a graduation program.
+View participation document.

 Participants are expected to fully engage in the program, including the completion of assigned preparation for sessions and execution of all required exercises, activities and projects.